Streets and Squares

 Glimpses of the street

-The houses on the eastern side.
+The houses on the eastern side of the street.

 Jules Verne Restaurant.
 The building was rebuilt in the 1990s.